ashin/webpack-training/readme.md

             },
     ...
 ```
 You can see we're now looking for any files finishing in `gif`, `jpg`, `jpeg`, or `png`.
 Also when we are loading in the `url-loader` we are also setting some options.
-The `limit` sets how large an image has to be before it's saved as a seperate file.
+The `limit` sets how large an image has to be before it's saved as a separate file.
 So if it's under the Byte limit then it will just inline the image as a data-url, which is handy for small images as the browser won't take a round trip to the server for the file.

 ## Step 7